awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 The resources required are as follows:

 1. Provide an AWS VPC and an Active Directory configuration (AD Connector or AWS Managed Active Directory) to successfully launch the solution.
 If you do not have one currently configured, you can have the solution create a VPC and an AWS Managed Active Directory for you.
-2. Once the solution is launched, ensure to whitelist the IP range within AWS WAF that will be used to access the frontend.
+2. Once the solution is launched, make sure to whitelist the IP range within AWS WAF that will be used to access the frontend.
 3. Once you successfully log into AWS VAM, depending on your initial launch configuration, you will have to add applications into the S3 application repository.
 If you launched with demo applications enabled, you will have a prepopulated list.
-From their, launch your images and fleets.
+From there, launch your images and fleets.
-4. Once the fleet is succesfully created, you can test out the streaming applications from within AppStream 2.0.
+4. Once the fleet is successfully created, you can test out the streaming applications from within AppStream 2.0.

 **Q: How do I configure my applications in AWS VAM?**